 Our Recommended Extended Warranty Providers

 Our review team has examined several warranty providers, and we believe that Endurance and CARCHEX are two of the strongest options for our readers.
 Each of these providers offers different coverage options, with the level of coverage ranging from a powertrain warranty to a higher coverage warranties.
-Both of these providers offer additional perks, such as roadside assistance including towing, gas delivery, trip interruption services, and rental car reimbursement, though Endurance only offers them as part of their Endurance Elite Membership.
+Both of these providers offer additional perks, such as roadside assistance including towing, gas delivery, trip interruption services, and rental car reimbursement, though Endurance only offers them as part of their Endurance Elite Benefits.

 Below, we discuss both of these extended vehicle warranty providers and how to decide between them.